Mileter/TerminalBypass/README.md

-# TerminalBypass
+# Terminal Bypass for MacOS
-A Terminal for macOS application.
+All respects to Apple, the creator of this application.